What's a Jake Brake and Does It Have To Do With Less Than Jake?

 If you’ve ever heard a semi truck making an extremely loud sound while slowing down, you’ve likely heard a Jake Brake, commonly referred to as engine braking in layman's terms.
 The feature uses the truck’s engine and exhaust to slow down instead of the brakes.
 It’s an extremely useful function that helps save brakes and slow a heavy truck down safely.

 Not everybody loves engine braking, though, as it can be disruptive and frightening for anyone unlucky enough to be standing nearby.
 Though it’s mainly for use in large trucks, jake brakes can be found on some pickup trucks, where towing heavy loads requires extra stopping power.

 How do Jake Brakes work?
 Why do some people hate them?
 We’ll get into that here, as well as helping you to understand the basics of engine braking.
 Stick with The Drive’s grimy editors and we’ll have you up to speed in no time.

 [This article's text and photos were updated on 02/24/2021]

 What Is A Jake Brake?

+Again, no, it doesn't have anything to do with the very solid punk band Less Than Jake.
 Jake brakes, sometimes called a decompression brake or engine brake, is a feature of some diesel engines that opens exhaust valves to the cylinders to release compressed gas and slow the vehicle.
 The feature is mostly used on large trucks, but has been banned in many areas because of the loud noise that it produces during operation.

 Where Does the Name Jake Brake Come From?